 Ed Emberley’s Drawing Book of Animals by Ed Emberley

-Here’s another book that uses shapes to help kids learn to draw, this animal book is a popular choice for kids.
+Here’s another book for complete beginners that uses shapes to help kids learn to draw, this adorable creatures book is a popular choice for kids.

 How to Draw People by Barbara Soloff Levy

-Kids will learn how to draw 30 characters using basic shapes and step-by-step directions.
+Kids will learn about drawing people with directions on how to draw 30 characters using basic shapes and step-by-step directions.

 Drawing Fantasy Creatures by A.J.
 Sautter

-This book ROCKS!!
-JJ not only loves the step by step directions, but she’s also improved her drawing skills by trying most of the 48 the fantasy creatures more than once.
-(The above photo is her chimera drawing.)
+This drawing book ROCKS!!
+JJ loves the step-by-step directions and has improved her drawing skills by trying most of the 48 fantasy creatures more than once.

 Drawing Dragons by Sandra Staple

-If you want to learn how to draw dragons, this is the book for you.
+For advanced artists who want to draw dragons, this is the book for you.
 From eyes to expressions to different kinds of dragons, this book has so much information.
-Although my kids haven’t tried it yet, others have recommended this book highly.
+Although my kids haven’t tried it yet, others have recommended this drawing book very highly.

 The Drawing Lesson: A Graphic Novel That Teaches You How to Draw by Mark Crilley

-The lessons within this graphic novel story will inspire and educate young artists.
-The lessons are woven within the larger story of a young boy named David who asks a young woman named Becky to give him drawing lessons.
+The drawing lessons within this graphic novel story will inspire and educate young artists.
+The lessons for complete beginners are woven within the larger story of a young boy named David who asks a young woman named Becky to give him drawing lessons.
 She reluctantly agrees, first asking him to draw her watch.
 This becomes a lesson in seeing scale, the blank spaces, and the differences between the real watch and the drawing.
-She continues (reluctantly) to give him lessons on shadowing, loose sketching, negative space, proportions, and more.
-The Drawing Lesson is a marvelous graphic novel that both entertains and teaches.
-Great for aspiring artists.
+Lessons continue on shadowing, loose sketching, negative space, proportions, and more.

 My daughter recently asked for a light box as a gift — and it has been AMAZING for her drawing skills.
 I highly recommend it for your budding artists.
 This one is only $17.29.
 I also recommend this stand for it.